outbounder/organic-plasma-feedback/README.md

 ## Performance notice

-This implementation is ~8 times slower than [`organic-plasma v0.0.7`](https://github.com/outbounder/organic-plasma/tree/f2cd53b0eb60ecc9c10d53eb455f182e9bf5a484), however it provides 8 times greater control over plasma's feedback support and is aligned to its pattern in nature.
+This implementation is ~6 times slower than [`organic-plasma v0.0.7`](https://github.com/outbounder/organic-plasma/tree/f2cd53b0eb60ecc9c10d53eb455f182e9bf5a484), however it provides greater control over plasma's feedback support and is aligned to its pattern in nature.